 DAY 4 – Thursday 6am – about 3 ½ laps down

 Alarm rings.
-I lay in my little table cubby house until Bek appears, then back in the car to Jackie Howe Crescent.
+I lay in my little under table cubby house until Bek appears, then back in the car to Jackie Howe Crescent.
 The smell from the bus is rather funky.
 We make all kinds off amazing plans for the day, and Jeff sets off to wander the Wanniassa Hills with Gav.

 However, all the amazing plans quickly come crashing down.
 We need to collect Gav at the spot we finished day 1.
 This time he may not be hypothermic, but his knee has begun to swell like a soccer ball, and even after this brief sunny morning stroll, he can't walk.
 We pack him into the bus, and head back to Stromlo to seek out Danny the Medic.

 As Gav consults with Danny, Jeff quietly mutters “if he was a horse...”
 So true.
 However, the pair discuss options, and Gav settles back in the bus with legs raised hoping for a miracle.
 He is facing a perfect storm.
 His knee is bung and causing swelling.
 His stiff legs aren't flexing and hence the lymphatic system isn't working (increasing the swelling).
 His calf compression socks have been acting as a blockage point, adding even more to the swelling.
 His feet are enormous.
 At this point he begins mentioning that it is over, Bek should head back to Sydney.
 I call Cait and say we may be done here.
 I'm sure I heard a little happy squeal of joy.
 As old Football Feet Markey lays motionless in the bus, we go our ways eating, cleaning, showering.
 Now it is just a camping trip.